 Loukaniko is an ancient sausage, dating back to Classical times.
-Nowadays it is a roughly ground Greek country sausage that, like any country sausage, has lots of variation depending on the region and the cook.
+Nowadays it is a coarsely ground Greek country sausage that, like any country sausage, has lots of variation depending on the region and the cook.

 Many versions of loukaniko are mixtures of both pork and lamb.
-I don’t often have lamb in the house, but I do have venison as a stand-in, so my mixture is about two-thirds wild boar with one-third venison trimmings.
+I don’t often have lamb in the house, but I do have venison as a stand-in, so my mixture is about two-thirds wild pork with one-third venison trimmings.
 You can alter that ratio as much as you want.

 - Make sure everything you deal with — meat, liquids, equipment — is very cold, as in close to freezing.
 This really matters, not so much for sanitation, although that’s important, but for the final texture of your sausage.
 Warm ingredients won’t bind well.